 The above halftone is a reproduction of a picture taken yesterday afternoon in front of the Commercial club.
 It shows the members of the 28 committees organized for the purpose of soliciting subscirptions to the fund to pay off the debt on the Y. M. C. A. of Salt Lake.
 Following a luncheon at the club the committees paraded, headed by Held's band.
 One of the features of the luncheon was the speech of W. W. Armstrong, the toastmaster, who is a director and prominent in the Y. M. C. A. movement.
 After outlining the financial history of the institution and the events leading up to the time when the support of the Commercial club was enlisted he said: "You see the result.
 You are here to raise \$150,000.
 This movement has grown beyond the Y. M. C. A. to show what kind of a Commercial club we have.
 It has grown beyond the Commercial club to show what kind of a city and state we have.
 The raising of this money for the Y. M. C. A. is only an incident and does not represent the full significance of this meeting today.
 It means the dawning of a new day for this city and state.
 It means the beginning of the end of all rancor and bitterness.
-We have at last emerged from the senseless bickerings that have existed here and we are at last a united people.
+We have at last emerged from the senseless bickerings that have existed here and we are at last a united people."
 Quite a number of prominent citizens can be recognized in the picture and they represent various enterprises, professions, politics and creeds.
+D. C.

-The Job or Out Of It.
+Mayor Says They Must Either Get on The Job or Out Of It.

 Mayor Bransford called a special neeting of the board of public works yesterday afternoon which was held in his office.
-When the door was unlocked and they were allowed to go, they im-mediately went into executive session and rescinded their action in regard to taken the immember of Main delaying the improvement of Main street, which the property owners want completed before the G. A. R. encampment.
+When the door was unlocked and they were allowed to go, they im-mediately went into executive session and rescinded their action in regard to delaying the improvement of Main street, which the property owners want completed before the G A. R. encamp-fient.
 Bids were authorized which will be opened on May 24. be opened on May 24.
-In strong terms, Mayor Bransford told H. G. McMillan, chairman of the board of public works, and aspirant for nomination for mayor on the "American" ticket this fall, that un-less he and the members of the board carried out the orders of the council carried out the orders of the council carried out the orders of the council that he would appoint a board that would do it.
+In strong terms, Mayor Bransford told H. G. McMillan, chairman of the board of public works, and aspirant for nomination for mayor on the "American" ticket this fall, that un-less he and the members of the board control out the orders of the council less he and the members of the board carried out the orders of the council that he would appoint a board that would do it.
 This is the second time that Mayor Bransford has been com-pelled to take a hand in the fight be-tween the board of public works had the city council.
-The fight has cost the tax payers several thousand dollars on the outer several thousand dollars on the outlet sewer contract. the outlet sewer contract.
+The fight has cost the tax payers several thousand dollars on the outer sever contract he outlet sewer contract.
 The advertisement for tenders was inserted this morning and giving the date that they will be opened.
-The im-provement calls for the recurbing, gut-tering and resurfacing of Main street from South Temple to Fourth South from South Temple to Fourth South street.
-It will cost about \$6.35 a front foot.
-LIVED 152 YEARS.
+The im-provement calls for the recurbing, guttering and resurfacing of Main street from South Temple to Fourth South street.
+It will cost about \$6.35 a front LIVED 152 YEARS.